What is the basic structure of your competitions?

 When are the actual dates of the contests?

 There is no one specific date for our contests.
-Instead, each contest may be taken in a one-month window of time.
+Instead, each contest may be taken in a window of time.
 This allows our contests to fit in with even the busiest of schedules.
-The first contest may be taken anytime in November, the second contest may be taken anytime between January 15 and February 15, and the third contest may be taken anytime in March.
+The first contest may be taken anytime from November 1 through December 15, the second contest may be taken anytime between January 15 and February 15, and the third contest may be taken anytime in March.

 What is the practice area like?